-(Tip #5 of the series 15 Tips to Support Your Brain for Good Time Management)
+(Tip #5 of the series 15 Tips to Support Your Brain for Good Time Management), updated August 30, 2022

-Today it is hard to imagine that way back around 1982, when the digital clock was hot new technology, people were willing to spend a couple of hundred dollars for a digital watch.
+Today it’s hard to imagine that waaaaaaay back, around 1982, the digital clock was hot new technology.
+At that time, people were willing to spend a couple of hundred dollars for a digital watch.
 I tell this to my younger clients and they look at me in disbelief.

 Despite all the excitement back then over everything digital, there was at least one skeptical voice.
-I was listening to a National Public Radio interview with an academic (I wish I knew who!).
+I was listening to a National Public Radio interview with an academic (I wish I could remember who!).
 He made the outrageous statement that the digital clock would be the downfall of civilization.

-For the folks with executive functioning time challenges, including those with ADHD, it is critical to have analog clocks constantly in sight in order to be able to see the passage of time since our brain doesn’t keep track of time.
+For folks with executive functioning time challenges, including those with ADHD, it is critical to have analog clocks constantly in sight in order to be able to see the passage of time since our brain doesn’t keep track of time on itown.

 You need analog clocks wherever you tend to lose track of time – next to the computer, the TV, where you do homework or paperwork, and even the shower.

 The shower?
 Yes.
-On my Cool Tools page there are links to a shower clock as well as a small analog clock, which can be surprisingly hard to find in stores.
+On my Cool Tools page there is a link to a shower clock as well as a small analog clock, which can be surprisingly hard to find in stores.

 Getting analog clocks into sight is one of the biggest ways to get your time management issues under control.
 Get several today!